rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 _side_note_start
-For a very long time I could not figure out why certain decisions about PLs, popular libraries, or programming projects are being made.
+I could never figure out why certain decisions about PLs, popular libraries, or programming projects are being made.
 I could not understand why certain bugs remain not fixed, why there are no deprecation attempts, why certain decisions have been made in the first place.
 The idea of software as something that is made from loose ends and somehow made whole by a testing effort feels wrong to me.
 The empirical mindset I have tried to explain here is my best attempt at understanding these things.
-E.g. I cannot explain in any other way why Java maintainers decided not to deprecate standard library classes where `equals` is not symmetric (the list of such issues is long[^why], are all of these "exceptions that prove the rule" in the mindset of the maintainers?).
-If I was in charge of designing programming courses, an example exercise would look like this:
+E.g. I cannot explain in any other way why Java maintainers decided not to deprecate standard library classes where `equals` is not symmetric (the list of such issues is long[^why]).
+Are all of these "exceptions that prove the rule", rare and thus not important cases in the mindset of the maintainers?
+I consider this approach to be not pragmatic and expensive.
+If I was in charge of designing programming courses[^training], an example exercise would look like this:

 > &emsp;  *There is a common belief that TypeScript compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
-&emsp;  Exploit how TS defines variance to create a function that has `number` as the return type but it returns `undefined` for some of its input parameter values.*
+&emsp;  Exploit how TS defines subtyping variance to create a function that has `number` as the return type but it returns `undefined` for some of its input parameter values.*

-The pragmatist's take (as I see it) is: the ingredients you use do not need to be sound, they are just a part of noise.
+The pragmatist's take (as I see it) is: the ingredients you use do not need to be sound, they are just a part of a bigger implementation noise.
 I do not agree with this argument, but at least I think I know what the argument is.
 _side_note_end

 [^why0]: I created a long list of logically unsound decisions made by PLs and some mainstream libraries in this [_add_blank_target footnote](2022-08-30-code-cognitiveload.html#fn12)